Military Quality of Life: Securing Our National Defense by Providing For Our Servicemembers and Their Families

 Access to Mental and Maternal Healthcare

-• Maintaining our Obligation to Moms who Serve (MOMS) Act (Rep. Chrissy Houlahan and Rep. Don Bacon, Senator Jeanne Shaheen and Senator Deb Fischer) – Would require the Department of Defense to establish a pilot program assessing the feasibility of providing evidence-based treatment to prevent or reduce the onset of symptoms of perinatal mental health conditions.
+- Maintaining our Obligation to Moms who Serve (MOMS) Act (Rep. Chrissy Houlahan and Rep. Don Bacon, Senator Jeanne Shaheen and Senator Deb Fischer) – Requires the Department of Defense to establish a pilot program assessing the feasibility of providing evidence-based treatment to prevent or reduce the onset of symptoms of perinatal mental health conditions.

 The House Armed Services Committee’s Military Quality of Life Panel